Mamurooyiboluawhore/swagger/drf.md

 ### CONCLUSION

 ## INTRODUCTION:
-What is swagger documentation?
-Swagger is an open-source framework that helps developers design, build,  document, and consume RESTFUL web services.You can say swagger is used to document APIs.
-This helps the developers to understand the basic behavior of every (API) created at the backend.
+Swagger is an open-source framework that helps developers design, build,  document, and consume RESTFUL web services.It is used to document APIs, this helps the developers to understand the basic behavior of every code created at the backend.

 It also outlines all available models in a particular project.
 This is very helpful to developers as it saves long hours of meetings.
 Swagger uses a JavaScript Object Notation(JSON) and YAML Ain't Markup Language(YAML) called openAPI specification(OAS) to define APIs.
 This specification includes details such as endpoints, methods, requests, responses, etc.